University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic09/06-debugging-shell.md

 echo "Hi $YOUR_NAME!"
 ```

-Try creating this script and running it (don't forget to [make it executable]!).
+Try creating this script and running it (don't forget to [make it
+executable][reading and changing permissions]!).

 Go ahead.
 I'll wait.